Chat with us, powered by LiveChat

 Chinese companies may also be required to prepare Country-by-Country Reporting in the following circumstances:

-• The Chinese resident company is the ultimate holding company of a group with consolidated revenue which exceeds RMB 5.5 billion in the previous accounting period; or,
+• The Chinese resident company is the ultimate holding company of a group with consolidated revenue that exceeds RMB 5.5 billion in the previous accounting period or,

-• The Chinese company is nominated as the Country-by-Country reporting entity by the holding group.
+• The holding group nominated the Chinese company as the country-by-country reporting entity.

-• The group has not provided the Country-by-Country reporting to the taxation authority of any jurisdiction;
+• The group has not provided Country-by-Country reporting to the taxation authority of any jurisdiction;

 • The group has submitted the Country-by-Country reporting, but the jurisdiction in which the reporting is submitted does not have an information exchange mechanism with China; or,

-• If despite the group having submitted the Country-by-Country reporting and the jurisdiction in which the reporting is submitted has an information exchange mechanism with China, but the reporting has not been successfully exchanged with China.
+• If, despite the group having submitted the Country-by-Country reporting and the jurisdiction in which the reporting is submitted has an information exchange mechanism with China, the reporting has not been successfully exchanged with China.

-The content of the Country-by-Country reporting forms is in line with OECD BEPS Action Plan 13 and must be submitted with the in-charge tax authority by May 31st of the subsequent fiscal year.
+The content of the Country-by-Country reporting forms is in line with OECD BEPS Action Plan 13 and must be submitted to the in-charge tax authority by May 31st of the subsequent fiscal year.

 Special File